SuvanshShukla/ovgu-magdeburg/04_data_mining/02_solved_exercises/02_exercise.md

 This means there is only a 50% chance that a person who has tested positive is sick.

+> [!Note]
+> Look at an additional question in the book.
+Section `5.3.1 Bayes Theorem`.
+> It will help you understand how to apply Bayes Theorem.

 ## 2. How does a Naïve Bayes classifier work?
 Explain using the underlying formula.
 Why is it “naive”?